On the Road Again – Spring 1956

 I doubt it was this sunny and mild the entire trip

-Tent had a small vent on one side and a flap over the front door.
+The tent had a small vent on one side and a flap over the front door.
+We kept it for years and took it on many camping trips as we grew up.
+That thing earned its miles.